DatakaHub/Bert-TF/README.md

 ## Tutorial

 You can use the [loading tutorial](src/LoadingExample.ipynb) on how to load and convert a bert mdoel.
-You will ned tensorflow 2.10+ and wget.
+You will need tensorflow 2.10+ and wget.

 ## How to use